transcelerate/ddf-home/Training_DataPoint.md

 <details>
 <summary>Click for course description</summary>
 <p></p>
-In this training course, you’ll see how a clinical data point moves from strategy through to marketing authorization submission —and how every contributor plays a key role in that end-to-end journey.
+In this training course, you’ll see how a clinical data point moves from strategy through to marketing authorization submission in an environment that has deployed DDF elements —and how every contributor plays a key role in that end-to-end journey.
 <p></p>
 The video and downloadable schematic shows the full vision of DDF, highlighting the interdependencies on other roles as we move from clinician portfolio building to submission writing, and how each step is related.
 <p></p>